erhathaway/beano/README.md

 > Why?

 The [console log Web API](https://developer.mozilla.org/en-US/docs/Web/API/Console/log) supports `grouping` log statements into nested groups.
 Few browser compatible loggers support this at the moment. `Beano` takes advantage of log groups to add support for child loggers - a feature that many backend loggers support.
-Child loggers are nice to have when developing modules or handling code with that has nested scope.
+Child loggers are nice to have when developing modules or handling code that has nested scope.

 ## Usage